 I've seen a bunch of different chemistry sets at various shops and online.
-None of them compare to what MEL Science has to offer.
-If you're a parent, I highly recommend these chemistry sets if your kids are about 8+, if you do the experiments with them.
-If your kids are 11+, they should be able to do these experiments fairly independently, although obviously with some supervision.
+None of them compare with these MEL Science kits has to offer.
+If you're a parent, I highly recommend these experiment kits if your kids are about 8+, if you do the experiments with them.
+If your kids are 11+, they should be able to do these experiments fairly independently, although obviously with some adult supervision.

 I realize there's a pretty good chance that you don't have kids and you're not planning on any soon!
 However, if you have any school-aged cousins, nieces, nephews or friends' kids - share this page with their parents.
 And then you can be the cool scientist who got their kids doing chemistry!
 Ssshhhh, don't tell anyone this , but these experiments are legit fun for adults too - no reason why the kids should have all the fun!

-Are you looking for other STEM toys or kits for kids, to enhance their STEM skills?
+Are you looking for other STEM toys or kits for young scientists, to enhance their STEM skills?
 Check out STEM Toy Expert for details of some awesome STEM Toys for kids to have fun building a computer, coding a robot or doing all things science-y!

 About the Author